nats-io/nats.deno/README.md

 To stop a subscription, you call `unsubscribe()` or `drain()` on it.
 You can drain all subscriptions and close the connection by calling `drain()` on the connection.
-Drain unsubscribes from the subscription, but gives a chance to the client to process all messages that it has received but not yet processed.
+Drain unsubscribes from the subscription, but gives the client a chance to process all messages it has received but not yet processed.

 ```typescript